AusDTO/dta-website/_posts/2017-10-05-digital-identity-standards.md

 Find out more about the [Govpass digital identity project](https://www.dta.gov.au/what-we-do/platforms/govpass/).

-Read our blogs for an [overview of Govpass](https://www.dta.gov.au/blog/govpass/) and its [privacy by design](https://www.dta.gov.au/blog/govpass-privacy-by-design/).
+Read our blogs for an [overview of Govpass](https://www.dta.gov.au/blog/govpass/) and [how it's designed with privacy in mind](https://www.dta.gov.au/blog/govpass-privacy-by-design/).